 - Discovery – The number of queries, which the client broadcasts to locate available servers.

 - Offer – The number of DHCP server responses to Discovery queries offering, with configuration information.

 - Request – The number of clients’ responses to the server Offer packets, containing the following:

 - Requesting offered parameters from one server and implicitly declining offers from all others

 - Confirming correctness of previously allocated address after, (e.g., system reboot)

 - Extending the lease on a particular network address

-- Ack – This component returns the server's response to the client Request queries containing configuration parameters, including committed network address.
+- Ack – The server's response to the client Request queries containing configuration parameters, including committed network address.

-- Nak – This component returns the server's response to the client Request queries indicating the client's notion of the network address is incorrect (e.g., client has moved to new subnet) or client's lease has expired.
+- Nak – The server's response to the client Request queries indicating the client's notion of the network address is incorrect (e.g., client has moved to new subnet) or client's lease has expired.

-- Decline – This component returns the number of clients’ queries indicating network address is already in use.
+- Decline – The number of clients’ queries indicating network address is already in use.

-- Release – This component returns the number of clients’ queries relinquishing network address and cancelling the remaining lease.
+- Release – The number of clients’ queries relinquishing network address and canceling the remaining lease.

-- Inform – This component returns the number of clients’ queries where the client is asking only for local configuration parameters (client already has externally configured network address).
+- Inform – The number of clients’ queries where the client is asking only for local configuration parameters (client already has externally configured network address).

 SNMP Process Monitor: Dhcpd

 This component returns CPU and memory usage of the Dhcpd daemon.

 If this counter is unavailable, check the SNMP configuration and make sure the Dhcpd service is running.